 Solution: If you are a little mechanical you should be able to handle cleaning your carburetor.
 Clean the carburetor by taking it apart and using carburetor cleaner to remove deposits left behind from old fuel.

 If the carburetor does not function after being cleaned, you may need to rebuild it or replace it with a new carburetor.

 Carburetors for a Ryobi string trimmer can run between $40-$70 depending on your model.
-Depending on the model string trimmer, age of the unit and the price of the carburetor, you need to decide if it’s best to invest the money into replacing the carburetor or into a new string trimmer.
+Depending on the model string trimmer, the age of the unit, and the price of the carburetor, you need to decide if it’s best to invest the money into replacing the carburetor or into a new string trimmer.